Reconnection of infinitely thin antiparallel vortices and coherent structures: Introduction

 The paper has the following structure.
 In the section~\ref{sec:derivation} the derivation of the equations from the Biot-Savart law are shown.
-The section~\ref{sec:frenet} is devoted to an alternative formulation and possible simplification.
 Next, in the section~\ref{sec:analysis} we discuss some properties of the new model and its relation to the previous ones.
 In the section~\ref{sec:numerics} we describe the numerical method we use to solve the derived equations.
 Finally, in the section~\ref{sec:results} we present results of the numerical simulation, and in the section~\ref{sec:eye-shaped} we compare the behavior after the reconnection with the one of an isolated vortex which has the shape of an eye.
 It can be used as an approximation of the vortex which emerges after the reconnection (see figure~\ref{fig:ns_horseshoe}) and also as analog of a curvilinear polygon with only two corners.
 In the section~\ref{sec:conclusions} and we make conclusions and discuss possible directions of further research.
+The appendix~\ref{sec:frenet} is devoted to an alternative formulation and possible simplification, the appendix~\ref{sec:algorithm} contains the numerical algorithm, and in the appendix~\ref{sec:eye-shaped-details} the evolution of the eye-shaped vortex is described.